alexander-pastukhov/writing-games-with-python-and-psychopy/docs/08-memory.md

 We used (abstract and boring) circles to represent moles but today we will use actual images of chicken (see instructions above on downloading them).
 Using an [image stimulus](https://psychopy.org/api/visual/imagestim.html) in PsychoPy is very straightforward because it behaves very much like other visual stimuli you already know.
 First, you need to create an new object by calling `visual.ImageStim(...)`.
 You can find the complete list of parameters in the [documentation]((https://psychopy.org/api/visual/imagestim.html)) but for our initial intents and purposes, we only need to pass three of them:

 * our window variable: `win`.
-* image file name:  `image="Images/r01.png"` (images are in a subfolder and therefore we need to use a relative path).
+* image file name: `image="Images/r01.png"` (images are in a subfolder and therefore we need to use a _relative_ path).
 * size: `size=(???, ???)`.
 That is one for you to compute.
 If you picked [norm](#psychopy-units-norm) units, as I did, then window is 2 units wide and 2 units high but for [height](#psychopy-units-height) it is 1 units height and _aspect-ratio_ units wide.
 We want to have a 4×2 images, what is the size (both width and height) of each image in the units of your choice?

-Draw chicken image (it should appear at the center of the screen).
+Draw the chicken image (it should appear at the center of the screen).

 ::: {.rmdnote .program}
 Put your code into `code02.py`.
 :::

 ## Placing an image (index to position)
 By default, our image is placed at the center of the screen, which is a surprisingly useful default for a typical psychophysical experiment that shows stimuli at fixation (which is also, typically, at the center of the screen).
 However, we will need to draw eight images, each at its designated location.
-You need to create a function that takes an image index (it goes 0 to 7) and returns a list with pair of values with its location on the screen.
+You need to create a function that takes an image index (it goes 0 to 7) and returns a list with a pair of values with its location on the screen.
 Below is a sketch of how index correspond to the location.
 Note that image location ([pos](https://psychopy.org/api/visual/imagestim.html#psychopy.visual.ImageStim.pos attribute) corresponds to the _center_ of the image.

 ![Card location index](images/memory-location-index.png){ width=100% }

 Name the function `position_from_index`.
-It should take one argument (`index`) and return a list with `(<x>, <y>)` coordinates in the PsychoPy units (from now on I assume that these are [norm](#psychopy-units-norm)).
+It should take one argument (`index`) and return a list with `[<x>, <y>]` coordinates in the PsychoPy units (from now on I assume that these are [norm](#psychopy-units-norm)).
 You can then use this value for the [pos](https://psychopy.org/api/visual/imagestim.html#psychopy.visual.ImageStim.pos) argument of the [ImageStim()](https://psychopy.org/api/visual/imagestim.html#imagestim).

 The computation might look complicated, so let me get you started.
 How can you compute _x_ coordinate for the _top_ row?
 Concentrating on the top row alone makes things simpler because here the _column index_ is the same as the overall index: The left-most column is 0, the next one is 1, etc. You need a simple algebra of $x = a_x + b_x \cdot column$.
 You can easily deduce out both $a_x$ and $b_x$ if you figure out locations of the first and second cards by hand.
 Same goes for the _y_ coordinate.
-Assuming that you know the _row_, which is either 0 (top row) or 1 (bottom row), you can compute $y = a_y + b_y \cdot row$.
+Assuming that you know the _row_, which is either 0 (top row) or 1 (bottom row), you can compute $y = a_y + b_y \cdot row$ (note that rows go top-to-bottom but PsychoPy coordinates go bottom-to-top).

-But, I hear you say, you do not have row and column indexes, only the overall index!
+But, I hear you say, you do not have row and column indexes, only the overall index?
 To compute those you only need to keep in mind that each row has _four_ cards.
 Then, you can make use of two special division operators: [floor division operator `//`](https://python-reference.readthedocs.io/en/latest/docs/operators/floor_division.html) and [modulos, divison remainder `%`](https://python-reference.readthedocs.io/en/latest/docs/operators/modulus.html) operators.
 The former returns only the integer part of the division, so that `4 // 3` is `1` (because 4/3 is 1.33333) and `1 // 4` is `0` (because 1/4 is 0.25).
 The latter returns the remaining integers, so that `4 % 3` is `1` and `1 % 4` is `0`.
+These two operators are enough for you to compute row and column indexes.

 My suggestion would be first to play with individual formulas in Jupyter Notebook, which makes it easier to try out (dividing) things and seeing the result, putting various values into formulas, etc. Once you are confident that the code is working, turn it into a function, document it, and put into a separate file (_utilities.py_, do not forget to put a comment at the top of the file as well!).
 You can then import it in the main script and use it to place the card.
 Try out different indexes and make sure that the card appears where it should.
 Remember, put a breakpoint and step through the program while watching variables, if things do not work as you expected.